 Patient care

-- Our main objective is to provide excellent patient-centered care in both inpatient and outpatient settings.
-The consultation service is available at three medical centres affiliated with London Health Sciences Centre (LHSC).
-There is an active Transplant Infectious Diseases Clinic in an outpatient setting.
+- Our main objective is to provide excellent patient-centered care in both inpatient and outpatient settings for both solid organ, stem cell transplant recipients and patients with hematological malignancies.
+The consultation service is available at two medical centres affiliated with London Health Sciences Centre (LHSC).
+There are active outpatient Transplant Infectious Diseases Clinics.
 Our emphasis is on multidisciplinary teamwork including different transplant programs.
-In the future, we plan to extend our outpatient service specifically for pre-transplant screening, vaccination and travel issues.
+Inpatient and outpatient consultation services include pre-transplant screening and clearance for transplant, post transplant infectious diseases assessment and management, vaccination and travel related infections.

 Training